couchbaselabs/sdk-rfcs/rfc/0057-sdk3-analytics.md

     * Specifies positional or named parameters
     * For languages that do not support operator overloading, the alternative naming is positionalParameters(JsonArray) and namedParameters(JsonObject)
     * Sent in the JSON payload
-      * For positional parameters as a JSON array under the “args” key
+      * For positional parameters as a JSON array under the "args" key
-      * For named parameters directly in the JSON payload, but each named argument is prefixed with “$” if it doesn’t already have the dollar prefix provided by the user
+      * For named parameters directly in the JSON payload, but each named argument is prefixed with "$" if it doesn't already have the dollar prefix provided by the user
     * Setting JsonArray or JsonObject overrides any previously set parameters
   * priority(boolean) = undefined(0)
     * Allows to give certain requests higher priority than others.
-    * Sent on the wire in the HTTP header as “Analytics-Priority” a JSON Number.
+    * Sent on the wire in the HTTP header as "Analytics-Priority" a JSON Number.
 See the section on Priority in this RFC for more details how it should be encoded.
   * timeout(Duration) = $Cluster::analyticsOperationTimeout
     * SSpecifies how long to allow the operation to continue running before it is cancelled.
   * serializer(JsonSerializer) = $Cluster::Serializer